 I’m hoping Mama will remember how she sang that last line to everybody in the train car.
 I hope she’ll notice the words “safe” and “Lenka.”
 I hope someone will tell her about the girl swinging the green handkerchief.

 When the prisoner line has passed, we keep singing.
 We sing of blue apples and purple and pink and gold.
 We sing to Janíčku and Danicka and Marenka.
 We sing all the way past the Small Fortress.
-We sing over the bridge that crosses the Ohre River.
+We sing over the bridge that crosses the Ohře River.
 We sing through the gates of Terezín.
 We sing down Berggasse and up Hauptstrasse all the way to Girls’ Home L410.
 Even when we stop singing, the song keeps moving.
 From one mouth to the next, it is being sung all over the ghetto.
 That is how I know that it is moving through the Small Fortress as well.
 From one prisoner to the next until it reaches my Mama and my Papa.

 Chapter 32 - Bohušovice